Kenny1291/yt-music-keepalive/README.md

 ## Installation

-- Download from Chrome Web Store
+- Download from Chrome Web Store (soon)
-- Download from Edge Add-ons
+- Download from Edge Add-ons (soon)

 OR